OpenTranslationBible/open-bible/en-GB/11.1 Kings/md/1-kings-15.md

 ## 1 Kings 15:32

-And there was war between Asa and Baasha king of Israel all their days.
+And there was continuous conflict between Asa and Baasha king of Israel throughout their reigns.

 ---